Samuel-Cavicchi/WalletFox/api-specification.md

       ]
     }
     ```
+  - 401
+    - Unauthorised.
+Returns error code 'bad token' if the provided token could not be verified.
+Returns 'unauthorised' if the token is okay but the user does not have access to that resource.
   - 404
-    - The requested resource could not be found
+    - The requested resource could not be found.
   - 500
     - Nothing was wrong with the request, however, there was a server error with the back-end application.

 ### Authentication
-This api uses JSON Web Tokens (JWT) which will be referred to as 'tokens' within the request body parameters.
+This api uses JSON Web Tokens (JWT) which will be referred to as 'token' within the request/response body parameters.

 # /auth